anayjoshi/anayjoshi.github.io/_posts/2014-12-25-my-story-with-haskell.md

 ## Chapter 1.
 Haskell knocks the door

-In my final year at college, I was starting to pump out code and I was in search for a tool to help manage all those terminal instance.
+In my final year at college, I was starting to pump out code and I was in search for a tool to help manage all those terminal instances.
 A friend suggested [xmonad](http://xmonad.org/), a tiling window manager.
 I played around with it for a week or so, but I eventually let it go.
-Anyways, while playing with xmonad, I discovered it was one of the more popular Haskell program out there.
+While tinkering with xmonad, I discovered it was one of the more popular Haskell program out there.
 I had not heard of Haskell before.
 Now, I had.

 ## Chapter 2.
 Infatuation